The Hands of Cormac Joyce

 The Hands of Cormac Joyce is a 1972 made-for-television movie (Hallmark Hall of Fame) directed by Fielder Cook.
+It is also the third film to be based on a novel by Leonard Wibberley, after The Mouse That Roared and The Mouse on the Moon.

 Plot

 A proud fisherman off the Irish Coast fights to save his land from an approaching storm as other villagers evacuate to the mainland.